osg-htc/docs/docs/data/osdf/install-cache-rpm.md

         * 40 Gbps connectivity
         * 2 TB of NVMe disk for the cache partition
         * 24 GB of RAM
+    * The cache should be a mounted filesystem; its mount location is referred to as `<CACHE PARTITION>` in the documentation below.
   We suggest that several gigabytes of local disk space be available for log files, although some logging verbosity can be reduced.